 Roughly 90 percent of tinnitus cases occur with an underlying hearing loss, according to the Hearing Health Foundation.
 Symptoms of tinnitus are aggravated by not having enough quality sleep, as well as the depression and anxiety occasionally caused by loss of sleep.

 Fortunately, one phase of this cycle can be treated to provide sleep relief.
 Tinnitus itself is generally handled with a mixture of counseling and what is known as sound therapy.
 If you have ever used a white noise machine to block out the sound of tinnitus, this is an effective type of sound therapy.
 Because silence can improve the symptoms of tinnitus, introducing background noise can make it easier to fall asleep.

 If you think you have a hearing loss, please contact us at the Hearing Group.
-We can test your hearing and identify a hearing aid that can help you maintain the connections with your friends, family and co-workers.
-Once you have a couple of hearing aids to help you hear better throughout the day, you can also begin to sleep better at night.
+We can test your hearing and identify a hearing aid that can help you maintain the connections with your friends, family, and co-workers.
+Furthermore, once you have a couple of hearing aids to help you hear better throughout the day, you can also begin to sleep better at night.